Ida (mother of Minos)

-In Greek mythology, Ida (Ancient Greek: 'timber' or 'woodland') or Idê was the daughter of Corybas, who gave his name to the Corybantes.
+In Greek mythology, Ida or Idê (Ἴδη; /en/ or /en/, EE-də or EE-dah) was the daughter of Corybas, who gave his name to the Corybantes.
 Her possible mother was Thebe, daughter of Cilix.
-Ida married Lycastus, the king of Crete, who was the son of Minos, the first king of Crete.
+Ida married Lycastus, the king of Crete, who was the son of Minos I, the first king of Crete.
 She bore Lycastus a son, also named Minos, who succeeded his father as the "second" king Minos of Crete.